 After performing and co-writing songs with Doc Neeson, Lowy was asked to be a member of The Angels.
 Neeson said of David, “He had an obvious passion, which I think you need if you’re going to make it in the music industry.
 He just had something special.”
 After connecting with Jon Stevens the two found very quickly they had an undeniable chemistry writing songs together.
 From their first few sessions the album and more were written.
 Along with Jon, David has realised a long-term ambition to play in a band with a modern twist on rock music from his youth and tour the world.Less

-The Dead Daisies have comprised of a number of amazing musicians over the past couple years.
-Click to read about past members
+The Dead Daisies are a collective comprised of a number of amazing musicians.
+Click to read about members

 Darryl Jones is an American bass guitarist who began his notable career as a session musician, where he gained the experience and confidence to play with some of the most highly regarded recording artists, in jazz, blues, and rock music.
 Most recently, he has been best known in his role as bassist for The Rolling Stones since Bill Wyman's departure in 1993.

 Charley Drayton is a multi-instrumental musician and producer who has played as a drummer and bassist with various artists including Australian rock bands Divinyls and Cold Chisel.

 Australian born drummer and songwriter, Alex Carapetis, has been living in Los Angeles and New York since the end of 2005 after much success in Australia.
 He has since recorded/toured with the likes of Nine Inch Nails, Robbie Williams, Phoenix, Perry Farrell, and many more.
 He is also the drummer for Julian Casablancas’ (The Strokes) solo project.